 A track and field power couple became the sweethearts of this year’s Olympic and Paralympic games.

-After Tara’s win, she sprinted over to her husband in the stands embracing him, Hunter did the same after his gold medal-winning race.
+After Tara’s win, she sprinted over to her husband in the stands, embracing him, Hunter did the same after his gold medal-winning race.
 The video of them after their wins soon went viral.
 The couple’s iconic celebration after Tara’s win seemed to trigger feel-good emotions for everyone, including senior Esther Glazer.

-“I love their story,” she said “And I feel like they’re perfect role models for the running community.
+“I love their story,” she said.
+“And I feel like they’re perfect role models for the running community.
 I also love how they bring representation to the Paralympics … I love how supportive they are, and I love how supportive he is of her because I feel like you don’t see that much in sports, the husband supporting the wife.”

-The couple’s reaction moved sophomore Thea Hilbink, a member of the Williston Track and Field team.
 “It was inspiring, just watching how they supported each other in their success but came together at the end,” said Thea.

 “I think they are going to create change,” she said.